 Hopkins, as Stephen M. Kohn wrote in an editorial for the New York Times, that Hopkins “came from a powerful family; his brother was a former governor of Rhode Island and a signer” of the Declaration of Independence.
 After his suspension, Hopkins retaliated against those who had blown the whistle, including two from Rhode Island named Samuel Shaw, who was a midshipman and Richard Marven, who was a third lieutenant.

 Marven and Shaw petitioned the Continental Congress on July 23, 1778, and asserted that they had been arrested and were suffering retaliation because they had done “what they then believed and still believe was nothing but their duty.”

-The Continental Congress agreed and also went so far as to include in the whistleblower protection law that the “reasonable costs of defending” Marven and Shaw be defrayed by the United States.
+The Continental Congress agreed and also went so far as to include in the whistleblower protection law a provision that the “reasonable costs of defending” Marven and Shaw be defrayed by the United States.

-Manning did not go to Congress with his information but had he gone to Congress it is a virtual guarantee that he would have lost his security clearance for trying to provide information to Congress that included evidence of torture and other war crimes.
-The world would never have seen the information he disclosed to WikiLeaks.
+Manning did not go to Congress with her information but had she gone to Congress it is a virtual guarantee that she would have lost her security clearance for trying to provide information to Congress that included evidence of torture and other war crimes.
+The world would never have seen the information she disclosed to WikiLeaks.